hacking-science/Raspberry-Pi/docs/magic_eight_ball.md

 It's a very simple toy: You ask it a question, you shake the ball (or Sense HAT), and it'll give you an answer.

-You can try an example solution of the project here:

-<iframe src="https://trinket.io/embed/python/08820f7aef?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-To get the answer, press the middle joystick button (ENTER on your keyboard).

-In the version you will make, you will shake the Sense HAT to get the answer.
-Unfortunately you can't shake the virtual Sense HAT on Trinket, so in the version above we used the joystick instead.

 ## Project Manual

 This project guide will tell you step-by-step the main things you have to do